hitshoCodes/Syntax-Limited-Sniper/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 Elevate your limited item sniping game with Automatic Syntax Limited Sniper!
-If you have the skills and expertise in Python, this tool can help you secure those rare items with ease.
 Happy sniping! 🎯🛍️

-Please ensure that you have the necessary permissions and rights to use this tool on the specified website and that you use it responsibly and ethically.